Konrad Faber

-Konrad Faber (born 4 November 1997) is a German professional footballer who plays as a midfielder for team Dynamo Dresden on loan from the Swiss club St. Gallen.
+Konrad Faber (born 4 November 1997) is a German professional footballer who plays as a midfielder for team VfL Osnabrück.

 Career

 In summer 2021, he joined Jahn Regensburg and made his debut in the 2.
 Bundesliga against Darmstadt 98.

 On 31 May 2024, Faber signed a three-year contract with St. Gallen in Switzerland.
 On 26 June 2025, Faber moved on a season-long loan to Dynamo Dresden.

+On 7 July 2026, Faber moved to VfL Osnabrück in 2.
+Bundesliga.